BlueStamp-Engineering-2022/Neha_BSE_Project/index.md

 # Smart Mirror
-The Raspberry Pi smart mirror, is a digital mirror that that projects a computer display over a traditional reflective mirror.
+The Raspberry Pi smart mirror is a digital mirror that that projects a computer display over a traditional reflective mirror.
 Some possible uses include displaying the time, a calendar, weather forecasts, or other applications in your reflection.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|